 Along with a chair, desk, keyboard, and mouse, you might want some ergonomic accessories in your home office.
 You can start with an ergonomic footrest or footstool that keeps your feet elevated as you work.

 The ErgoFoam Adjustable Foot Rest is worth a try—it’s a versatile footrest with adjustable height.
-Plus, you can turn the footrest into a rocker when you attach an extra piece to it.
+Additionally, you can turn the footrest into a rocker when you attach an extra piece to it.
 It’s filled with memory foam, as well.

 You can also look at a freestanding solution like the HAY PC Portable Lamp.
 A scratch and water-resistant matte finish, highly efficient LED bulb, and rechargeable battery let you place this lamp anywhere you want.